AxelEric/ae-tube-dl/README.md

 ## Repo Original Purpose

-study and master all aspects of the famous DLL 'Youtube-dl', this, develop an ui based on the framework Windows.Form using a script Powershell.
+study and master all aspects of the famous DLL 'Youtube-dl', this, develop an ui based on the framework Windows.Form using a PowerShell script.

 ---